- Category: Volume 44

 2.6.1.
 DPPH radical scavenging capacityu

 The free radical scavenging capacity was determined by the use of stable 2,2-diphenyl-1-picrylhydrazyl radical (DPPH˙) as described by Arnous et al. (2013).
 An aliquot of 25 μL of sample was added to 975 μL of DPPH solution (60 μM in MeOH) and vortexed.
-The absorbance was read at = 0 and = 30 min.
+The absorbance was read at t = 0 and t = 30 min.
 Ascorbic acid was used as standards and the results were expressed as ascorbic acid equivalent mM/L.

 2.6.2.
 Determination of ferric-reducing antioxidant power (FRAP)